mikeboiko/nvim-flow

 • Terminal split opens at the top by default; set terminal_position = "bottom" to open below.

-• With show_command = true, the separator line is sized to the command width (capped by terminal width).
+• With show_command = true, the separator line is sized to the command width (capped by terminal width in terminal mode; display width in buffer mode).

 • Debug runner: runner: debug or :FlowDebug (requires nvim-dap)